The Importance Of Reading Music

 There's nothing wrong in writing the letters of the note underneath the music and/or writing down the number of beats a note lasts for above the line (stave).
 Yes, you'll rely on those letters and numbers more than reading the music at first but, over time, you'll realise you can read the music without needing them and it doesn't take as long as you'd think.

-Finding a music book is always helpful as these can introduce you to the reading and theory one step at a time.
+Finding a music book is always helpful as these can introduce you to the reading and music theory one step at a time.
 The saxophone book I use is called Creative Saxophone by Kellie Santin and Cheryl Clark (there's also a Creative Clarinet version too) and introduces you to a few notes at a time and a new articulation or style of playing in each chapter, giving you exercises to play in order to get used to reading them.
 If you're not learning either of these instruments though, there will be other instrument specific books written in a similar style out there.

 Ultimately, by learning how to read music and how the theory behind it works, we can discover certain aspects which we enjoy and are good at.
 I myself, it turns out, am very good at 'flutter tonguing', a technique I knew nothing about until it was shown to me on a page of music as a note with 3 black bars through the stem and sometimes a 'flz' or 'flt' written above the stave.
 It is done by, first without the instrument, rolling the back of your tongue, creating what I like to call the 'Dalek impression' and being able to talk at the same time.
 Then, while playing, try making the same movement of your tongue and you'll have the 'flutter' effect on your notes.